Valerie Callanan, Ph.D.

 Janette Dill, Ph.D.

-Dill, J.S. (forthcoming).
+Dill, J.S.
+(2015).
 The frontline healthcare workforce: Exploring differences in job quality by occupation and employment setting.
 In M. Duffy, A. Armenia, & C. Stacey (Eds), Caring on the clock: The complexities and contradiction of paid care work.
 New Brunswick, NJ: Rutgers University Press.

 Rebecca Erickson, Ph.D.